Declaration of the first plenary session of the Chinese People's Political Consultative Conference: Content

 The Declaration of the First Plenary Session of the Chinese People's Political Consultative Conference begins with “My fellow countrymen” and is divided into six paragraphs.
 The first two paragraphs briefly introduce the successful conclusion of the First Plenary Session of the Chinese People's Political Consultative Conference and the situation of the representatives.

-The third paragraph reviews the continuous struggle of the Chinese people over the past 100 years under the leadership of advanced elements such as Sun Yat-sen, the great revolutionary who led the Xinhai Revolution, "to overthrow the oppression of imperialism and the reactionary government of China", and points out that this struggle has now been won by the Chinese people and the People's Liberation Army under the leadership of the Chinese Communist Party.
+The third paragraph reviews the continuous struggle of the Chinese people over the past 100 years under the leadership of advanced elements such as Sun Yat-sen, the great revolutionary who led the 1911 Revolution, "to overthrow the oppression of imperialism and the reactionary government of China", and points out that this struggle has now been won by the Chinese people and the People's Liberation Army led by the Chinese Communist Party.
 "As we meet, the Chinese people have defeated their enemies, changed the face of China, and established the People's Republic of China.
 Our 475 million Chinese people have now stood up, and the future of our nation is infinitely bright."
 Earlier on September 21, Mao Zedong delivered his famous speech "The Chinese People Have Stood Up" at the First Plenary Session of the Chinese People's Political Consultative Conference.

 The fourth paragraph introduces the main achievements of this conference.
 "Under the leadership of Chairman Mao Zedong, the leader of the people, our conference has achieved the following tasks in accordance with the principles of New Democracy":